mbta/transit_project_ideas/performance_analysis_ideas.md

 ## Level

 Intermediate to advanced.
-Requires a persistent process to scrape the API periodically, which may be an unfamiliar exercise for new developers who have mostly worked within a web framework.
-Also requires more understanding of transit operations than some other ideas might.
+It requires a persistent process to scrape the API periodically, which may be an unfamiliar exercise for new developers who have mostly worked within a web framework.
+It also requires more understanding of transit operations than some other ideas might.